 Increasing access to and use of ICTs, including broadband and mobile services through continued and increasing practical implementation measures, should be the primary focus for WSIS for the next 10 years.

+Fully, independently, and objectively assessing the WSIS framework, in particular the Action Lines, to determine whether they are the most appropriate and effective model for harnessing the potential of ICTs for development in a post 2015 development agenda.

-Renewing attention to deepen and strengthen the actions taken in implementing the Action Lines (with lessons learned over the past ten years).
-Redefining the WSIS Action lines, in order to address the challenges we face today.
+Reviewing the WSIS Action lines, in order to determine whether they address the challenges we face today.

-Emphasizing on the creation of WSIS /ICT National Strategies and Policies.
+Emphasizing on the importance of national strategies and policies for the advancement of WSIS /ICT for development goals.

-Cooperating at the National, Regional and Global level is essential.
+Cooperation among all stakeholders at the National, Regional and Global level is essential.

-Creating global guidelines or principles for online code of ethics is a key requirement
+Creating global guidelines or principles for online code of ethics rooted in international human rights frameworks, such as the Universal Declaration of Human Rights, may be desirable.

-Setting adapted laws and frameworks that converge with the basic principles of inclusive information society.
+Encouraging laws and frameworks that converge with the basic principles of inclusive information society.

-International Structures and organization should play a central role in the follow up and evaluation of achievements.
+International Structures and organization should play a central role in the post-2015 development framework.

 Encouraging and maintaining of open standards and open innovation in the ICT sector and the internet.